Abbreviations- M, million; K,

 known as the Andromeda galaxy, is the nearest large galaxy

-to the Milky Way approximately 2.5 MLY from Earth in the
+to the Milky Way approximately 2.5 Mly from Earth in the

 constellation Andromeda.
 M31 spans 3 to 4 degrees in